mattiasb/dired-hide-dotfiles/README.md

 Manually:

 1. Clone this repo somewhere
-2. Run `package-install-file` and choose the `dired-hide-dotfiles` file.
+2. Run `package-install-file` and choose the `dired-hide-dotfiles.el` file.

 ## Activation ##